 Sometimes, the value assigned to one multiple choice variable suggests the answer to a subsequent multiple choice variable.
-For example, if “he” is selected as the value for multiple choice variable [he/she/it], then, “him” or “his” may will be the selection for another multiple choice variable further down in the document if the same ‘actor’ is being referenced.
+For example, if “he” is selected as the value for multiple choice variable [he/she/they], then, “him” or “his” will undoubtedly be the selection for another multiple choice variable [him/her/they] further down in the document if the same ‘actor’ is being referenced.

 [He/she] went with [his/her] dog to the pet store because [he/she] wanted to buy [him/her] a new collar.
 Blue is [his/her] favorite color.